EoRImaging/FHD/dictionary.md

   -*Default*: 0 <br />
   -*Range*: 0-# of seconds in an observation <br />

 **nfreq_avg**: the number of fine frequency channels to calculate a beam for, using the average of the frequencies.
 The beam is a function of frequency, and a calculation on the finest level is most correct (nfreq_avg=1).
-However, this is computationally difficult for most machines.
+However, this is computationally difficult for most machines. <br />
   -*EoR_firstpass settings*: 16 (<br />
   -*Default*: 1 <br />
   -*Range*: 1-# of frequency channels, as long as it evenly divides the # of frequency channels <br />